 NUMBER TWO: Lessons from the Less Fortunate

 Sadly, many students fail to consider their essays from the point of view of someone who has never met them.
 These students not only use politically incorrect language (I’ve seen more than one student refer to “the poors” – not a good idea), but also tend to write about their experiences as if they were previously unaware that poor people suffered.
 This can easily make students seem hopelessly naïve or, worse yet, self-entitled.
-Students who have never experienced poverty must approach the topic carefully, making certain that there is no possible way for a reader to misinterpret the essay in a negative light.
+Students who have never experienced poverty must approach the topic carefully.
+Make certain that there is no possible way for a reader to misinterpret the essay in a negative light.
 That can be very tricky!